 6. Client portals

 Easily communicate with clients - sharing information, files, and messages - with a no-code foundation.
-Tools like Softr make it really easy to build a client portal for customers, investors, and even employees (really: whoever you define as a “client”).
+Tools like Softr make it really easy to create your own client portal for customers, investors, and even employees (really: whoever you define as a “client”).
 With integrations, you can extend this portal even further to link up with payment portals or email platforms as well.

 Benefits of no-code